mambucodev/my-website/content/crestfall/_index.md

 Seems like you have JavaScript disabled, and that's great!

-Iff you had scripts enabled, you would have seen an **Online/Offline** indicator and a **players list** instead of this paragraph, in this spot.
+If you had scripts enabled, you would have seen an **Online/Offline** indicator and a **players list** instead of this paragraph, in this spot.

 </article>
 </noscript>